realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Computer_Vision.md

 Training custom models
 If the built-in models provided by Azure AI Vision don't meet your needs, you can use the service to train a custom model for image classification or object detection.

+Image classification
+An image classification model is used to predict the category, or class of an image.